Introduction

 Digital technologies are making it possible to store and process unprecedented amounts of information.
 [5] A good traceability system regards data as its most valuable asset and requires techniques to process and operate with the data.

 Blockchain is a type of distributed ledger technology (DLT) and possibly one of the most innovative tools for traceability.
-It serves as an open and reliable of transactions between participants that are not maintained by a central authority.
+It serves as an open and reliable record of transactions between participants that are not maintained by a central authority.
 Moreover, blockchain, especially when paired with an AI tool can speed up trade and improve food control systems.
 [5]

 Another innovative tool for traceability is E-certifications.
 Globally, there is increased interest in e-certification as a means of improving the efficiency of cross-border movement of food and agricultural products while minimizing the potential for fraud.
 Countries like Australia, New Zealand, and the Netherlands were the first adopters of e-certification, paving the road for international standards.
 [5]

-Table 1 offers an of the existing digital technologies that can be employed in traceability.
+Table 1 offers an overview of the existing digital technologies that can be employed in traceability.
 To read more about tools for food safety, read this article.

 Table 1: Summary of traceability technology building blocks Source: Author based on a World Economic Forum report [4]